patrickgh3/jai-getting-started/readme.md

 # General

-This section is intended to be read after the howtos.
+This section is intended to be read after the how\_to.
-These are things that are not yet explicitly covered in the howtos or readme as of the time of this writing:
+These are things that are not yet explicitly covered in the how\_to or readme as of the time of this writing:

 Debuggers: